-Dear Readers, most of us, whoever we are, and wherever we are located in the world, live no doubt in tumultuous and unprecedented times in the current day and age.
-And so do thousands upon thousands of farmers around the world.
-So many of our farmers are struggling to make a living, to carry on doing what most of them love doing most, trying their utmost to hang on to their land and properties and crops and livestock just a little longer in the hope that better times might be around the corner – if at all…
+Dear Readers, most of us, whoever we are, and wherever we are located in the world, no doubt live in tumultuous and unprecedented times in the current day and age.
+Some more so than others, for sure.
+But still – so do thousands upon thousands of farmers around the world…

 So many of our farmers – no matter where they are and in which country they are located and do their best to make a living – they are for the most part struggling to make that living, to carry on doing what most of them love doing most – simply trying their utmost to hang on to their land and their properties and their crops and their livestock just a little longer, in the hope that better times might be around the corner, if at all… That is what farmers do all of the time, right?
 That is the farmer’s “mindset‘, so to speak.

 As an ex-farmer myself, I have so much empathy with them, dear readers?
 I can sense their anguish, I can emphasize with the despair that many of them experience daily, and surely – I can often feel this during the small hours of the night, when so many of the farmers around the world find it hard to sleep, or to even have any hope of a better future showing up any time soon…

 Do I need to remind you of the “survival anxiety” of so many farmers in our own beloved potato industry – those folks who are in dire straits during these times in so many countries around the world?
 And you might be one of this number, I know…

 So, I decided to share with you here a famous speech that some of you might be familiar with.
 It is titled “So, God made a farmer”.